 However, the configuration will not be stored in the SD card (permanent, non-volatile memory) until the next 10 minutes period.
-If the logger is switched off before that 10 minutes period, the configuration will be lost and will have to be uploaded again from Atlas.
+If the logger is switched off before that 10-minute period, the configuration will be lost and will have to be uploaded again from Atlas or via keypad.

-4.2.5 Logger reset
+4.1.5 Logger reset